SungJung0616/typeScriptStudy/typeScript_03/README.md

 ### Key Concepts

-#### Union Type

-Use `string | number` to allow a variable to accept both strings and numbers.
-Similarly, use `(number | string)[]` to allow an array to contain both types.

-#### Any Type

-The `any` type deactivates TypeScript's type checking, allowing any type to be assigned.
-This can lead to potential issues and should be used cautiously.

-#### Unknown Type

-Similar to `any`, but TypeScript requires you to perform type checking before assigning it to other types.
-This makes `unknown` safer than `any`.

-#### Type Compatibility
+#### Type Assertion

-You can't directly assign an `unknown` type to a specific type without type assertion or checking.
-Arithmetic operations also require the operands to be `number`.
+Type assertion allows you to override the inferred type, using as syntax, which is helpful when you know the type more specifically than TypeScript.
+It is useful for narrowing down union types or when you are certain about the type.

-#### Union Type in Operations
+#### Type Narrowing

-TypeScript is strict about operations on union types.
-For example, `string | number` cannot directly participate in arithmetic operations because TypeScript cannot determine which type will be used at runtime.
+Type narrowing is a technique used to reduce a broader type to a more specific type, making it safe to perform operations on the variable.
+Common narrowing methods include typeof, instanceof, and property checks.

 ## Functions and Exercises

-1. **Basic Function with Type Specification**: Demonstrates how to specify types for function parameters and return values.
+1. **Type Assertion in Arrays:**: Demonstrates how to use type assertion to clean an array containing mixed types (numbers and number strings).

-2. **Optional Parameters**: Shows how to make a parameter optional using `?`, indicating that the parameter can be `undefined` or the specified type.

-3. **Void Type**: Explains the use of `void` to indicate that a function does not return a value and to prevent accidental returns.

-4. **Narrowing**: Highlights the need for type narrowing when dealing with union types to perform operations safely.
+2. **Narrowing with Union Types**: Highlights the importance of narrowing when dealing with union types to ensure safe operations, using typeof and Array.isArray.

+3. **Handling Teacher Subjects**: Provides a practical example of using narrowing to handle objects with union types, ensuring the function returns the correct type based on the input.